Bridgeton Recognition Study September 15, 2024 n=75 Participants (Bridgeton) 8-week Bridgeton study

 • Bridgeton Mobile Testing: On-site testing at Bridgeton universities and research facilities

-Bridgeton P300 Research Session
+Bridgeton P300 EEG Test

 24/7

-Bridgeton Research Support
+Bridgeton Client Support

 "The Bridgeton P300 research study provided invaluable insights into recognition memory patterns with exceptional scientific rigor.
 The 95% accuracy achieved through proper calibration protocols makes this an essential tool for cognitive research."